 Mrs Thirlaway, Newbury

 Our smallholding is blessed with a wide array of bird species as we are surrounded by grassland so you can bird spot from your cottage.
-Alternatively, head to the beautiful RSPB Ynys-hir reserve, home of BBC Springwatch 2011 to 2013, or visit the Dyfi Osprey Project and Welsh Wildlife Centre.
+Alternatively, head to RSPB Ynys-hir reserve, home of BBC Springwatch 2011 to 2013, or visit the Dyfi Osprey Project and Welsh Wildlife Centre.
 Cardigan Bay is known as the Dolphin Coast, and if you book a trip with Bay To Remember or New Quay Boat Trips you may spot bottlenose dolphins and grey seals.

 "Fantastic cycling in the lanes with no cars for hours on end!"